evezor/stepper_driver_drv8825/README.md

 # DRV8825 Stepper Motor Driver V1.0

-*please note this board is has been deprecated.
+*please note this board has been deprecated.

 This board uses the Evezor Stamp STMF405 MCU